 A desk-based assessment was undertaken using Pastmap.
-A study area of 300m was applied for designated cultural heritage assets, while an area of 200m was used for non-designated cultural heritage assets.
-For full details, refer to Table 1 and Table 2 below.
+A study area of 300m was used for designated cultural heritage assets and an area of 200m was used for non-designated cultural heritage assets.
+See Table 1 and Table 2 below for full details.